CodeYourFuture/syllabus-archive/node/week-1/lesson.md

 - [ ] HTTP
 - [ ] HTTP Response Codes
 - [ ] HTTP Request Methods (or Verbs)

-> Exercise: Try to `console.log` the `request` object inside the handler
-> function.
-Restart your server, send the request again with Postman, then go to your terminal
-> to see what it looks like.
-You should see a lot of data come through.

 # Step 4 - Routing